Best Business Credit Cards for 2017 Holiday Spending

 #4: SimplyCash® Plus Business Credit Card from American Express

-In terms of rewards on your regular business spending, you’ll earn 5 percent cash back at U.S. office supply stores and on wireless telephone services purchased direct, 3 percent back in a special category of your choosing, and 1 percent cash-back on all other purchases.
+In terms of rewards on your regular business spending, you’ll earn 5% cash back on the first $50,000 spent at wireless telephone services, purchased directly from U.S. service providers and U.S. office supply stores.
+Earn 3% cash back on the first $50,000 spent in the category of your choice from a list of eight, and 1% cash back on other purchases.
 Your choices for your 3 percent bonus category include:

 - Car rentals with select companies